 He looked as if he might protest again, but then he merely looked relieved.
 "Fair enough.
 And thank you."

-MURDR ON THE MOOR is scheduled to be released by Bethany House in January, 2017.
+MURDR ON THE MOOR is followed by DEATH AT THORBURN HALL.
 Drop me a line to let me know what you think of Drew's latest adventure.
 Happy sleuthing!

 Would you like to read more excerpts?